Quansight-Labs/ndindex/docs/indices/other-topics.md

     ```

 A **view** is a special type of array whose data points to another array.
 This
-means that if you mutate the data in one array, the other array will also also
+means that if you mutate the data in one array, the other array will also have
-have that data mutated as well.
+that data mutated as well.
 For example,

 ```py
 >>> a = np.arange(24).reshape((3, 2, 4))